ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 Lists
 ^^^^^
+Introduce every list with a complete sentence.
+Use bulleted lists for unordered items and numbered lists for sequential steps.

 Keep the structure of bulleted lists equivalent and consistent.
 If one bullet is a verb phrase, they should all be verb phrases.
 If one is a complete sentence, they should all be complete sentences, and so on.

 Capitalize the first word of each bullet.
 Unless it is obvious that it is just a list of items, such as a list of items like: